hnikolov/THRII_USB_Pedal/README.md

 - Invert patch name font color and background when Solo switch on
 - When switching from patch to the THRII settings, the THRII (user preset) patch name is shown but the small-font number (0-4) was not
 - At connection, start with 'THR Local' and show the (large-font) number of the preselected patch (1), was (-1)
+- Select User presets from the pedal board (number of preset to be on the THR display)
+  - Currently sends a complete patch to be loaded as active settings

 **TODOs**
 - Refactor: Move code to different files: SDCard, FSM, etc.